Updated 22nd July 2021

 - Have proof of accommodation after your 14-day quarantine.

-- Passport with at least 12 months validity and two blank pages.
+- Hold a valid passport with at least 12 months validity and two blank pages.

 *You may be required to download the Thai Chana app (track and trace app) upon arrival in Thailand.
 Available from 17th May.

-Quarantine in Thailand is currently a minimum of 14 days regardless of nationality or vaccination status.
+If you are travelling outside of Phuket, quarantine in Thailand is currently a minimum of 14 days regardless of nationality or vaccination status.
 (14 days at a State Quarantine Facility or Alternative State Quarantine Hotel.)
-Since May 2021, the rules now state that all travellers must not leave their hotel room during their entire quarantine period.
+(Since May 2021, the rules now state that all travellers must not leave their hotel room during their entire quarantine period.)